ROOSTER-fleet-management/multi_robot_sim/README.md

 ***dynaRviz application.***<br/>
-The dynaRviz application ...
-FIXME
+The dynaRviz application is basically the normal RViz application except that it is launched dynamically based on the fleet as specified in the Multi Robot Sim Launcher GUI.
 <br/>